HarshadRanganathan/golang-learning/Control Flow/README.md

 ## For statements

-A "for" statement with a ForClause is also controlled by its condition, but additionally it may specify an init and a post statement, such as an assignment, an increment or decrement statement.
+A "for" statement with a "for" clause is also controlled by its condition, but additionally it may specify an init and a post statement, such as an assignment, an increment or decrement statement.

 ```go
 package main